hamedh/BouncyParallax/README.md

 ## License

-Radio is available under the MIT license.
+BouncyParallax is available under the MIT license.
 See the LICENSE file for more info.

 ## Credits